 General Information on Powering Up the T-368

-high enough to easily over-come your skin resistance and allow a lethal
+is high enough to easily over-come your skin resistance and allow a

-amount of current to flow from the point of contact through your body to
+lethal amount of current to flow from the point of contact through your

-the exit point on your body.
-If this current flows through the chest it
+body to the exit point on your body.
+If this current flows through the

-can cause fatal defibrillating of the heart.
-It doesn't take very much
+chest it can cause fatal defibrillating of the heart.
+It doesn't take

-current, only 10 mA can be fatal when that current is through the heart.
+very much current, only 10 mA can be fatal when that current is through

-won't have sufficient skin resistance to reduce the current flow below
+sufficient skin resistance to reduce the current flow below 10 mA.

 The safe way to troubleshoot the T-368 is to use circuit analysis with schematics and observation of the problem.
 This requires some experience and sufficient theoretical background to accomplish successful problem solving but it works and is safe.
 The manual provides resistance measurements and most problems can be found with a combination of visual inspection and "power-off" testing.
 For resistance measurements you can use tube socket extenders that provide access to all of the tube pins from the top of the chassis.

-and DCR Check - Before applying AC power to a T-368 that
+Check - Before applying AC power to a T-368 that hasn't

 disassembled and then reassembled, it's a good idea to do a thorough